Nebraska boosts RB group with commitment from USC transfer Markese Stepp

-For the second time in as many days, Nebraska added an experienced offensive player to its ranks from the NCAA's transfer portal.
+For the second time in as many days, Nebraska added an experienced offensive player from the NCAA's transfer portal.

 On Tuesday, the Huskers landed a verbal commitment from former USC running back Markese Stepp.

-Stepp spent three seasons at USC overall, redshirting in 2018 before seeing consistent playing time in the past two years.
+Stepp spent three seasons at USC, redshirting in 2018 before seeing consistent playing time the past two years.

 Lets Work. #GBR pic.twitter.com/GMBcF23G80— Markese Stepp (@markese_stepp) January 12, 2021